Allergies and Asthma

 - Clean bathrooms regularly using products that kill and prevent mold.
 Use exhaust fans to vent steam.
 Do not carpet the bathroom.

 - When painting, add mold inhibitor to paint to prevent mold from growing.

 - Avoid sources of outdoor molds, such as wet leaves or garden debris.

-- To clean visible mold use a cleaning solution containing 5% bleach and a small amount of detergent.
+- To clean visible mold use a cleaning solution containing bleach ( one ounce per quart of water).